jerrysummer/tsvSearch/README.md

 ![Demo](./demo.png)

-There are two endpoints:
-* `/api/search:name` This return all the rows of the TSV file with the gene name passed
-* `/autosuggest` This returns all the possible search value in a single array with how many results each name has

 ## API
 There are two endpoints:
 * `/api/search:name` This return all the rows of the TSV file with the gene name passed